IbrahimMarey/SportsSpot/README.md

 ## Overview

-The Sports Leagues App is an iOS application designed to provide users with detailed information about leagues across four major sports: football, tennis, basketball, and cricket.
+The Sports Spot Leagues App is an iOS application designed to provide users with detailed information about leagues across four major sports: football, tennis, basketball, and cricket.
 Users can view upcoming matches, recent matches, and team rosters for their selected leagues.
 The app also offers the ability to mark favorite leagues for quick access and includes features to ensure connectivity status.

 ## Features

-- **Sport Selection**: Choose from four sports: football, tennis, basketball, and cricket.
+- *Sports Selection**: Choose from four sports: football, tennis, basketball, and cricket.
 - **League Information**: Display all available leagues for the selected sport.
 - **Match Details**: View upcoming matches and results from the past two weeks for the selected league.
 - **Team Information**: See all teams in a league and get detailed information about each team’s members.